These Spiral Butternut Squash Mooncakes are a creative take on the Teochew style mooncakes. The pandan flavored pastry is wonderfully light and flaky.

 - ¾ tsp pandan paste

-Peel, seed and cut butternut squash into chunks.
+- Peel, seed and cut butternut squash into chunks.
 Put squash in a steaming rack and steam for 10 minutes.
-Remove and place in a large bowl together with the rest of the ingredients.
-Mash till you get a smooth paste.
+Remove and place in a large bowl together with the sugar, butter, and half-and-half.
+Mash until you get a smooth paste.
 Mix in toasted pumpkin seeds.
 When cool, shape into 16 balls, approximately the size of a walnut.

-Place flour in a separate bowl.
+- Place flour and salt in a separate bowl.
 Make a well in the center.
 Pour in oil and pandan paste.
-Mix to form and even colored dough.
+Mix to form an even colored dough.
 If it is too sticky, add a little more flour.
 Cover and set aside to rest for 20 minutes.

-Again fold dough into third like the first time.
+- Again fold dough into third like the first time.
 Turn dough 90° and this time roll dough into a rectangle of about 14-in x 12-in (35cm x 30cm).
-With the long side, roll dough up into a rope.
+With the long side, roll dough up into a cylinder.

-With both hands on the rope, continue to roll until it is about 1¾ inches in diameter.
+- With both hands on the cylinder, continue to roll until it is about 1¾ inches in diameter.

-Cut off ends and slice rope into 16 pieces, each about 5/8 inch thick.
+- Cut off ends and slice cylinder into 16 pieces, each about ⅝ inch thick.

-That wonderful aroma of the pandan flavor filled the kitchen.
-I could hardly wait to taste these cakes.
+The wonderful aroma of pandan flavor filled the kitchen while these delightful mooncakes were baking in the oven.
+I could hardly wait to taste them.